 There is a wonderful story of a young girl who believed in miracles.
 I thought it was a good idea to bring it here so you can read it too and be inspired.

-Two weeks ago, I wrote a post about my experience with a group of 3-year-olds and how I managed to convince them (it was not a hard work at all and it was a lot of fun) that they had magic in their little hands.
-It was magic that from that moment on, those young kids used their small hands to comfort each other and felt very powerful.
+Two weeks ago, I wrote a post about my experience with a group of 3-year-olds.
+I managed to convince them (it wasn’t a hard work at all and it was a lot of fun) that they had magic in their little hands.
+And from that moment on, those young kids used their small hands to comfort each other and felt very powerful.

 I remember a childhood story about a teacher who wanted to make her young students happy by planting a “bubble gum bush”.
 She planted some bubble gum wrappers with the kids and when they came two weeks after, they found a small bush with bubble gum hanging from its branches.

 I talked a lot about this story with other teachers.
 We wondered whether those kids would have felt betrayed or if they would have felt the love and happiness she wanted to give them.

 Let me tell you, when it came to my turn with the seeds and my kids’ magic hands, the look on their faces as they watched the seeds grow was worth the risk for me.